Approximate null-controllability of discrete heat equations with potentials on lattices: Introduction

 \end{theorem}

-Throughout this introduction, to avoid technicalities, we limit the statements for potentials with power growth to the simplest case $V(x)=|x|^\beta$.
+Here $\scal{x}=(1+|x|^2)^{1/2}$ is the usual Japanese bracket.
+Throughout this introduction, to avoid technicalities, we limit the statements for potentials with power growth to this simplest case of polynomial-growth potentials.
 In the body of the paper we treat a broader class of polynomial-growth potentials, satisfying Assumption~\ref{assump} below.

 The key feature of these estimates is that the exponential weight involves $\mu^{1/2}$, which is sublinear in the spectral parameter and therefore sufficient to derive observability inequalities through the Lebeau--Robbiano method.
 Another important aspect is the explicit dependence of the constants on the potential in the bounded cases, which allows us to obtain quantitative bounds on the control cost.